MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-enable-uac-windows.md

 * Windows 10
 * Windows 11

 The User Access Control settings help prevent potentially harmful programs and software from making changes to your device.
-If you've received a message about adjusting these controls on an enrolled work or school device, it means that your organization requires your device to have more protection from User Access Control.
+If you've received a message about adjusting these controls on an enrolled work or school device, it means that your organization requires your device to have more protection.
+This article describes how to adjust the protection level to meet your organization's requirements.

 ## Adjust protection level
-Adjust the protection level to meet your organization's requirements.
+You can adjust User Account Control settings in the Control Panel.

 1. Go to **Start** and open **Control Panel**.
 2. Select **System and Security**.